A look at COVID-19 reopening plans across the country

 Newfoundland and Labrador:

-Newfoundland and Labrador’s chief medical officer of health says it appears the third wave of COVID-19 is subsiding across Atlantic Canada ahead of a resumption of regional travel next week.
+Newfoundland and Labrador’s chief medical officer of health says it appears the third wave of COVID-19 is subsiding across Atlantic Canada ahead of a resumption of regional travel in the coming week.

 Dr. Janice Fitzgerald says the province now has 26 active cases ahead of its June 23 target to permit travellers from the other three Atlantic provinces.